Shopping Center Security Plan to Prevent Teen Crowds and Fights

 - Being vigilant against known teen groups that loiter and disturb.

-- Issue and enforce trespass warnings against know troublemakers.
+- Issue and enforce trespass warnings against known troublemakers.

 - Strict loitering standards and enforcement prevent future incidents.